SteidleR/katacoda-scenarios/python-pyspark/step4.md

 data.printSchema() # print schema
 </pre>

 For printing the data from the DataFrame, we can use the function _data.show()_.
-The function _data.printSchema()_ will show us the schema, which was inferred by PySpark.
+The function _data.printSchema()_ will print the schema, which was inferred by PySpark.

 `python step4.py`{{execute}}